Deaf Postsecondary Data from the 2023 American Community Survey, National Deaf Center on Post Secondary Outcomes at the University of Texas at Austin

 Use Table 2: Workers with a Disability by Detailed Occupation and Type of Disability: 2017

-Date Interpretation Note: Per occupational category, take the percent under hearing difficulty and divide it into the number of total workers with a disability.
+Date Interpretation Note & Example: Per occupational category, take the percent under hearing difficulty and divide it into the number of total workers with a disability.
 For example, 38.7% of 767,440 chief executives with a disability are hearing disabled.
 In other words, with a slight margin of error, the U.S. Census Bureau counted 296,999 chief executives with a hearing disability in 2017.

 Citation: U.S. Census Bureau.
 “Table 2.
 Workers with a Disability by Detailed Occupation and Type of Disability: 2017.”
 Workers with a Disability by Detailed Occupation, United States Census Bureau, 2017, www.census.gov/data/tables/2017/demo/disability/acs-17.html.
 Accessed 5 Feb.
 2024.